17g01acs028/Teachers_data/README.md

 - **Timed Refresh**: A timed refresh occurs every 5 minutes to ensure the user session remains active and up-to-date.

 .
+# Installation Guide

+# 1. Clone the Repository
+git clone <repository-url>

+# 2. Open in Visual Studio Code
+cd <repository-directory>
+code .

+# 3. Run Live Server
+# Install the Live Server extension in Visual Studio Code (if not already installed)
+# Open the index.html file of the web application in Visual Studio Code
+# Right-click on the HTML file and select "Open with Live Server" to run the web pages

+# 4. Install TypeScript
+npm install -g typescript

+# 5. Convert TypeScript to JavaScript
+cd <repository-directory>/ts
+tsc <your-file>.ts

+# Replace <repository-url> with the URL of your repository
+# Replace <repository-directory> with the path to your cloned repository directory
+# Replace <your-file>.ts with the name of your TypeScript file